bloominstituteoftechnology/web-module-project-HTTP/README.md

 - [ x ] Now that we have access to `setMovies`, made sure the updated list of movies is saved to our global state.

-- [ ] Redirect the user to the currently edited movie's individual info page.
+- [ x ] Redirect the user to the currently edited movie's individual info page.

 #### Deleting a Movie

 > _You added in a CRUD feature!
 Good job!
 Now let's get deleted squared away..._

-- [ ] Identify the component that holds the "button" needed for deletion.
+- [ x ] Identify the component that holds the "button" needed for deletion.
 Add an event handler to that button.

-- [ ] Build an event handler that makes a request to delete the currently viewed movie.
+- [ x ] Build an event handler that makes a request to delete the currently viewed movie.
 Observe what is returned from the request.

 - [ ] You will once again need to keep the server and state data in sync.
 In `App.js`, complete the `deleteMovie` method so that it receives an id, filters out any movie with that id and sets state to that resultant movie list.